DNAstack/mssng-db6-ccdg-alignment-and-calling/README.md

 Run once per VCF file output from step 05 to produce metrics on the final VCF.
 `region` is a string containing chromosome name (same as step05, e.g. `chr10`).

+## Notes

+For a small number of samples, (~30/9600) the memory for `01_fastq_to_gvcf_cram.wdl` needed to be increased (the process was killed during alignment).
+Upgrading to machine type n1-standard-64	(64 vCPUs, 240GB memory) was sufficient for these failing samples.